Disclaimers and Statements

 Changes to This Notice

 We reserve the right to change this Notice and to make the revised or changed Notice effective for protected health information we already have about you, as well as any such information we receive in the future.
-We post copies of the current Notice in all Health Center locations where you may receive care.
+We post copies of the current Notice in all UConn Health locations where you may receive care.
 The effective date of the Notice is contained on the first page.
 In addition, each time you register at or are admitted to UConn Health for treatment or health care services as an inpatient or outpatient, we will offer you a copy of the current Notice in effect.

 Question About This Notice